Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 The first time that a user violates the rules ("Warned Once" level):
 - The user will receive a message from a Horizon staff member explaining the warning.
-- The user will be muted for one hour.
+- The user will be muted for one hour (meaning that he/she will not be able to send messages in text channels or join voice chat channels).
 - The user will be given the "Warned Once" role.
-- The warning will expire in 3 months if there are no additional violations.
+- The warning will expire in 3 months (the role will be removed) if there are no additional violations.

 The second time that a user violates the rules ("Warned Twice" level):
 - The user will receive a message from a Horizon staff member explaining the warning.
-- The user will be muted for one day.
+- The user will be muted for one day (meaning that he/she will not be able to send messages in text channels or join voice chat channels).
-- The user will be blocked from all voice chat channels.
+- The user will be blocked from all voice chat channels for 6 months.
 - The user will be given the "Warned Twice" role.
-- The warning will expire in 6 months if there are no additional violations.
+- The warning will expire in 6 months (the role will be removed) if there are no additional violations.
+The warning will be removed completely at that time (not downgraded to "Warned Once").

 The third time that a user violates the rules:
 - The user will be banned from the Horizon Discord server.